cmc265/Machine-Learning-Prediction-Project/HAR Predictor.md

  Accuracy : 0.993
  95% CI : (0.9906, 0.995)
 ```
+##2 Conclusion
-Finally, we use run the highest accuracy model (99%) - the Random Forest model - against the real test data set (20)
+We use run the highest accuracy model (99%) - the Random Forest model - against the real test data set (20)
 ```
 predict(model, newdata = harTestSet_clean)
 ```